anionDev/ClientInformation/ClientInformationC/ReadMe.md

 # ClientInformation

-`ClientInformation` is a tool to collect data about cryptocurrencies.
+`ClientInformation` is a service to retrieve information of the own HTTP-client.